-“You have to be a little bit crazy,” was my answer to the nice woman at the auction, who asked how I had the nerve to sell all my stuff, buy a boat, quit my job and head for the Caribbean.
+“You have to be a little bit crazy,” was my answer to the nice woman at the auction, who asked how I had the nerve to quit my job, sell all my stuff, buy a boat and head for the Caribbean.

 “That would make a great title for a book.
 Is your husband an experienced boater?”
-I had to admit we’d recently met, and that neither of us were experienced seafarers.
+I sheepishly admitted we'd only just met, and that neither of us had any practical experience.

 "Make sure you take lots of pictures, and keep detailed notes."
 Thanks in large part to her sage advice, you're able to enjoy this now.

 The boat was docked in Florida but the owner was dying of cancer in Denver.
-Cap contacted Dan, who mailed a few color photos of the boat and included an official-looking Survey, a report of the boat’s condition top to bottom, conducted by an independent professional.
-King Tut's results were stellar; but considering we were in Oregon I asked the obvious question:
+Cap contacted Dan, who mailed color photos of the boat and included an official-looking Survey: a report of the boat's condition top to bottom, conducted by an independent professional.
+It indicated King Tut was in stellar condition, (see all the specs here); but considering we were in Oregon I posed the obvious:

 "Don't you think one of us should fly down and check it out first?"